kmromrell/dramabeans_bean_counts/README.md

 **Navigation notes:**
 * Relevant Tabs
-  1. The first tab focuses on the most interesting analytics (including only complete lists that list all dramas watched)
+  1. The first tab focuses on comparative analytics (including only complete lists that list all dramas watched)
   2. The second tab gives only descriptive statistics for all entries, including those that don't list all watched dramas
   3. The third tab provides a key of terms and calculations
 * The note in the upper-left corner provides additional context and explanation to clarify the spreadsheet